matplotlib/mplcairo/README.rst

     git checkout pr/8771
     python setup.py bdist_wheel)

-   # - pkgconfig and cairo from the anaconda channel will *not* work; thus, we
+   # - pkg-config and cairo from the anaconda channel will *not* work; thus, we
    #   may as well install everything from conda-forge.
 Note that the Python
    #   version here needs to match the Python version used to build the
    #   Matplotlib wheel; thus, you may need to build the wheel in its own